anklinv/Scalable_Genetic_Algorithm/README.md

 }
 ```
 - <EXPERIMENT_NAME> is any identifier for the experiment.
 White spaces will be turned into underscores for the folder name
+- <NR_REPETITIONS> is the number of repetitions of the experiment
 - <FIXED_PARAM_i_NAME> is the string of the argument identifier that should be fixed in the experiment.
 - <FIXED_PARAM_i_VALUE> is the integer or string of the value.
 - <VAR_PARAM_j_NAME> is the string of the argument identifier that should be varied in the experiment.